JSAbrahams/mamba/README.md

 ```

 Notice how:
--   `HTTPServer` is `stateful`, so we can have mutable top-level definitions such as `connected`, which may change over the lifetime of an object.
+-   `self` is not mutable in `last_sent`, meaning we can only read variables, whereas in connect `self` is mutable, so we can change properties of `self`.
 -   `last_message` is private, denoted by the `private` keyword.
     This means that we cannot access is directly, meaning we cannot for instance do `server.last_message <- "Mischief"`.
     Instead, we call `server.last_sent`.